 Acorn Squash Baked with Rice Raisin Nut Stuffing Preparation:

 Wash the Acorn Squash.
 Lay the squash on its side and cut in half along its length (top to bottom).
 Scoop out the seeds (save them for roasting, if you desire).
 Stuff the squash halves with the prepared and cooked rice raisin nut stuffing.
-Bake in a covered roasting pan or baking dish at 350 degrees F. for about 1/2 hour for one acorn squash (2 halves), or until the squash is tender.
+Bake in a covered roasting pan or baking dish at 350 degrees F. for about 1/2 hour for one acorn squash (2 halves), however, we extend the time until the squash is tender.

-Place the stuffed acorn squash halves back into the baking dish, place the baking dish back into the microwave oven and cook for another 5 to 10 minutes (until the squash is at the tenderness desired).
+Place the stuffed acorn squash halves back into the baking dish, and place the baking dish back into the microwave oven and cook for another 5 to 10 minutes until the squash is at the tenderness desired.

 Serve and Enjoy!

 Please visit our main web site: https://all-creatures.org

 Thank you for visiting all-creatures.org